neilspell/Bootstrap/Day 2 - More Bootstrap.md

 ### Task 4 - Progress Bar (with label)
-If we created a website with multiple pages, to inform the User of how far they have navigated, we could use the following feature.
+If we created a website with multiple pages, to inform the user of how far they have navigated, we could use the following feature.

 ````html
   <div class="container mt-3">